The Healthcare Communitys Project to C-U-R-E Health Information

 If you’re interested in being informed of our progress, or contributing your ideas or expertise to The CURE Project, we invite you to contact us.
 If you know of others in the healthcare community that might be interested in our efforts, we invite you to let them know about The CURE Project.
 You can do both by clicking on the appropriate menu link on the left of this page and filling in the online forms.

-We know that working together, as a community, we can do this!
+We convinced that by working together, as a virtual community of interest, we can do this!

 We hope you do too, and we hope you'll join us on this journey.

-The CURE ProjectSM is a community service program of New Health Networks, LLC
+The CURE ProjectSM is a community service program sponsored by New Health Networks, LLC